Aaron Nava

 • $115M RevenueMonks

 Some people manage the business.
 Some people build it.
-I've always been more interested in the architecture.
+I've never been able to stop at managing.

 The machine that runs without you.
 That's always been the goal.